TimAnthonyAlexander/demo-anticheat/README.md

 ./demo-anticheat analyze path/to/demo.dem
 ```

-This will output statistics about player behavior in the demo file.
+This will output statistics about player behavior in the demo file and estimate the likelihood of cheating.

 ## Example Output